Writing a good dissertation

 The reason for (i) is self-evident, but the reason for (ii) is less obvious.
 You need to read some papers in detail because you need to know how people write articles in your field.
 Your dissertation is basically structured like a journal article, maybe with a longer-than-usual literature review.
 So for example, if people in your field spend a lot of time talking about the demographics of your sample, you’ll want to do that.
 If they don’t spend much time talking about that, you won’t want to do it either.
 Why not?
 Because your audience will not care unless you can make a special argument about why it particularly matters in your case.

 Which articles should you read?
 Focus on articles that are important to your theory development, are important precedents, or whose methods you are borrowing.
 As a tie breaker, focus on articles in higher-quality journals (the journal rankings are not perfect but they’re absolutely not random).
 How many articles to read in detail?
-I suggest reading at least 5 to 10 articles in detail (and skim many, many more).
+I suggest carefully reading every word of at least 5 to 10 articles (and skim many many more).
 Is that a lot to expect?
 Not at all – you have months to write your dissertation, and even reading an article end-to-end only takes a few hours at most.
 If it takes you longer than that to get through the technical parts, there’s a pretty good chance you need to practice reading and understanding statistics.

 4. Pick a topic you care about.
 All of this advice will be easier to follow if you actually care about what you are studying.
 If you don’t care, no one will.
 The neuroscientist Donald Hebb said, “If it isn’t worth doing, it isn’t worth doing well.”
 99% of possible research topics don’t matter – pick one of the trillion things to study in the 1% that do.